 I don't know if it's in me or if it's what I was influenced by growing up.
 I'm not sure.
 I do know it's helping me immeasurably when it comes to parenting my son though.

-Milestones and expectations are something we impose on our children on many levels.
+Development milestones in early childhood and expectations are something we impose on our children on many levels.
 And how can we not?
-It’s often the metric for progress.
+It's often the metric for progress.
 Walking, talking, reading, writing, and even things like sleeping and teething.
-We watch keenly and await these milestones, often while comparing them to the progress of other children.
+We watch keenly and await these milestones in our child's development, often while comparing them to the progress of other children.

 I'm definitely guilty of that, I know that I am.
 But I think I've managed it pretty well and I can't help but wonder if it has something to do with the expectations I once set for myself.